 I am a theoretical physicist, so I do not have a lab.
 My research field of gravitational string theory is quite technical, and it does not lend itself easily to training undergraduates in research, especially those looking for a publication.
 The machinery it uses is first introduced in fourth year undergraduate and first year graduate courses.
-So the vast majority of undergrads simply do not have the tools to contribute to working in my group.
+So the vast majority of undergrads simply do not have the tools to contribute to working in my research group.

-I therefore refer all research opportunity seekers towards experimental particle physics or astrophysics, especially those who want a publication on their record before they graduate.
+I therefore refer all undergraduates seeking research opportunities towards experimental particle physics or astrophysics, especially those who want a publication on their record before they graduate.
 There are tons of positions available in these experimental fields and, even if you really want to be a theorist, you gain invaluable experience doing experimental research in the same field or a closely related one.
 Here is a compilation of various research, employment and summer opportunities in our Department of Physics, put together by the Undergraduate Chair's office.

 Note: if what you imagine you want from me is general undergraduate mentoring, rather than specific supervised research work in my field, please apply to the Physics Mentorship Program.
 This local program is open to 3rd and 4th year students in the Physics Major, Specialist, and Joint Specialist programs at the University of Toronto, St. George campus.